PatrykJaseniuk/PatrykJaseniuk/README.md

 - **C/C++** - The first language I learned.
 I liked it until I discovered how convenient it is to work with functions in TS/JS (first-class citizens).
 C++ provides more control (no garbage collector).
 - **Java** - The second language I learned, and I developed my object-oriented programming concepts with it.
 - **C#** - Similar to Java.
-- **Python** - I used it for Raspberry Pi programming.
+- **Python** - I used it for Raspberry Pi and some computer vision projects.
 It's similar to JS (lacks typing, first-class functions), but I didn't like the use of tabulation instead of curly braces.
 - **PHP** - Not my favorite.

 ### Frameworks/Libraries 📚